jakearchibald/jakearchibald.com/static-build/posts/2022/12/html-codecs-parameter-for-av1/index.md

 # And that's it!

 That's how I ended up at the value `av01.1.08M.08.0.000.01.01.01.1`.
+This doesn't capture the variable framerate bit, so I guess I'm still hoping Safari supports that properly when they ship AV1 support.

-I think it's kinda silly that it's so hard to get this information, and even then the information in this post only covered AV1.
-I've [filed a bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1402220) asking that Chrome's Media DevTools should just provide the ideal codec parameter for a given video.
+I think it's kinda stupid that it's so hard to get this information, yet as authors we're expected to include it.
+And even then, the information in this post only covers AV1.
+I've [filed a bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1402220) asking that Chrome's Media DevTools should just provide the ideal codec parameter for a given video, and warn if the wrong details are used.

-In terms of references, I found the [MDN documentation](https://developer.mozilla.org/docs/Web/Media/Formats/codecs_parameter) really handy, and it covers codec parameters for other formats too.
+In terms of references, I found the [MDN documentation](https://developer.mozilla.org/docs/Web/Media/Formats/codecs_parameter) really handy.
+It also covers codec parameters for other formats.

 However, to figure out how to extract the values for a particular video, I had to dive into [this part of the AV1 spec](https://aomediacodec.github.io/av1-spec/#sequence-header-obu-syntax).